 Expenses can be divided into two categories: direct and indirect expenses.
 Direct expenses apply only to the area designated as your home office, used exclusively and regularly for business purposes.
 Painting, wall repairs, or other maintenance applying only to that area will be fully deductible expenses.

 Indirect expenses involve the maintenance of your entire home, such as your utility bill.
 These expenses are deductible to the percentage of your home that is used for business.
 If your home office is 10% of the square footage of your home, for example, you can deduct 10% of all indirect expenses.

 The majority of deductible indirect expenses are listed below.
 See Publication 587 and Form 8829 for other possibilities.

 - Mortgage Interest – IRS Publication 936, "Home Mortgage Interest Deduction," provides details on calculating this deduction.
 Note that if you bought your home before December 16, 2017, the deduction is limited to interest on mortgage debts below $1 million.
 The TCJA lowered this limit to $750,000 for mortgage debt taken out after December 15, 2017.
 Under the new law, interest on home equity debt, no matter when it was incurred, may only be deducted if the debt was taken on to buy, build, or substantially improve your home.
-Qualified mortgage insurance premiums can also be treated as deductible interest this tax season, but the TCJA has eliminated that deduction for premiums paid or accrued after 2019, but Congress extended the deduction through 2020 with the passage of the Further Consolidated Appropriations Act.
+Qualified mortgage insurance premiums can also be treated as deductible interest this tax season.
+The TCJA eliminated the deduction for premiums paid or accrued after 2019, but Congress extended the deduction through 2020 with the passage of the Further Consolidated Appropriations Act.